 And if keeping your X7 M50d in good order when navigating tight parking spots in underground carparks is a concern, you’ll appreciate the arsenal of features on hand to show you every corner of this beast.

-Climb aboard the X7 and it’s all about luxury, from the opulent quilted Merino leather seats with extra-thick cushioning, to limo-style legroom for second-row passengers.
+Climb aboard the BMW X7 and it’s all about luxury, from the opulent quilted Merino leather seats with extra-thick cushioning, to limo-style legroom for second-row passengers.
 Long haul comfort is truly exceptional.

 Rear-seat passengers get the same premium leather-wrapped chairs, but they lack sufficient bolsters for ultimate comfort when cornering.